lmmx/facet/facet-reflect/README.md

 ## Usage

-This crate makes it trivial to write serializers and deserializers.
+This crate makes it possible to write serializers and deserializers.
 It's used by crates like `facet-json`, `facet-yaml`, `facet-urlencoded`, etc.

 For more detailed usage examples, please refer to the crate documentation.